DHRI-Curriculum/intro-python-workshop/lessons.md

 Note that the first item in the list is item [0].
 The second item is item [1].
 That's because counting in Python, and in almost all programming languages, starts from 0.

-You can print out the last item in a list using negative numbers:
+Additionally, you can print out the last item in a list using negative numbers:

 ```python
 print(books[-1]) # Living a Feminist Life